mak-alamin/bixxs_events/README.md

 # Bixxs Veranstaltungs System

-A WordPress Plugin to sell Tickets and Vouchers with WooCommerce
+A WordPress Plugin to sell Event Tickets with WooCommerce